fruitloopsnl/tpa-seed/README.md

 ## Yeoman support

 If you'd like to use Yeoman to scaffold your element that's possible.
-The official [`generator-polymer`](https://github.com/yeoman/generator-polymer) generator has a [`seed`](https://github.com/yeoman/generator-polymer#seed) subgenerator.
+The TPA [`generator-polymer`](https://github.com/ING-Group/generator-tpa) generator has a [`tpa`](https://github.com/ING-Group/generator-tpa#tpa) subgenerator.